Young, Single & Career-Focused? Read this before it’s too Late!

 Are You looking for Meaning?

 Truth is, when I was young, single and career-focused, like yourself, I never considered that question.
-But now, I realize that’s because I thought it was in my career pursuits that I would find myself.
-I assumed this was where I would derive the greatest personal fulfillment and make the most significant impact on the world.
+But now, I realize that’s because I thought I would find myself in my career pursuits.
+That’s where I assumed I would derive the greatest personal fulfillment and make the most significant impact on the world.

 In comparison, marriage seemed like the thing I had to do if I wanted to have sex and not feel bad about it.
 And maybe I might have a kid or two, but I wasn’t so sure about that part.